sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 ## Vectors

 Programming languages commonly provide both simple data types, such as those seen in the previous chapter, and more complex objects capable of storing and organising multiple values.
 The simplest of those complex objects allow storing multiple values of the same type in an ordered list.
 Such objects take different names in different languages.
-In `R`, they are referred to as **vectors**.
+In `R`, they are referred to as **vectors**^[The term *list* has a specific meaning in `R`.
+Don't use the term *list* to refer to *vectors*.].

-Vectors can be defined in R by using the function `c`, which takes as parameters the items to be stored in the vector -- stored in the order in which they are provided.
+Vectors can be defined in R by using the function `c`, which takes as parameters the items to be stored in the vector.
+The items are stored in the order in which they are provided.

 ```r